 Several international firms have opened offices in Japan in the past few years—most recently Mayer Brown, which launched its office earlier this year.
-Debevoise & Plimpton’s Tokyo office opened last year, and King & Spalding, Withers and offshore firm Harneys all opened Tokyo offices in 2015.
+Debevoise & Plimpton’s Tokyo office opened in 2016, and King & Spalding, Withers and offshore firm Harneys all opened Tokyo offices in 2015.

 They are coming to Japan, home to some of the world’s largest companies and industry leaders, because there is an increasing amount of work.
 And in a country where personal relationships still carry a lot of weight—even in business—global law firms need to be near their Japanese clients, lawyers say.